 Become a Certified Energy Auditor (CEA).
 Here's your opportunity to take part in a focused, fast-paced instructional program, designed both to expand your knowledge in the field, and to serve as a preparatory vehicle for the examination required to achieve AEE's Certified Energy Auditor (CEA) certification.
 Completion of this seminar also fills the training requirement for CEA candidates.
 (Optionally, you may also consider taking the 3 day Fundamentals of Energy Auditing live course, offered at several locations throughout the U.S. each year.)

 The online Certified Energy Auditor Preparatory Training Program covers all aspects of energy auditing, including pre-audit work, data collection procedures, equipment familiarization and utility analysis.
 End-use equipment and systems are discussed in detail, with the primary focus being on identifying energy conservation opportunities and project prioritization using economic analyses.
 Water conservation and auditing methods are also addressed.
 This course covers the full scope of subjects which are addressed on the CEA examination, and will give you the technical knowledge you need to perform a comprehensive energy and water audit.

-AEE's Certified Energy Manager® (CEM®) certification program is:
+AEE's Certified Energy Auditor® (CEM®) certification program is: